vibes/vibes-react-native-expo/README.md

 1. **Test the development build** - Install the APK on your device and verify it connects to your development server
 2. **Initialize Vibes SDK** in your app code using the examples in the Usage Guide below
 3. **Configure your Vibes dashboard** - Set up your app in the Vibes platform and get your credentials
+4. **Configure iOS Push Notifications** - Set up push notifications in Apple Developer Portal:
+   - Create an APNs certificate or key
+   - Configure your app's bundle identifier
+   - Enable push notifications capability
-4. **Test basic functionality** - Register device, associate user, and test push notifications
+5. **Test basic functionality** - Register device, associate user, and test push notifications
-5. **Create production build** when ready to deploy: `eas build --profile production --platform android` or `eas build --profile production --platform ios`
+6. **Create production build** when ready to deploy: `eas build --profile production --platform android` or `eas build --profile production --platform ios`